It’s Time to Commit to Action

 Forgot about all of the meetings, the brainstorming, the ideas and the preparation and just do something.
 It is easy to sit back and criticize and find a million excuses on why we shouldn’t take action on all of those brilliant ideas that are put out into the universe.
-How many times do we see something on Facebook and think, wow that is a great idea, I should participate in that?
+How many times do we see something on social media and think, wow that is a great idea, I should participate in that!
 It merely gets a “like,” but rarely does that like turn into action.

-• Become a mentor for someone and work together on environmental projects.
+• Become a mentor for someone and work together on environmental projects

-• Bring your reusable bags when you head to your local store and say no to the plastic bags.
+• Bring your reusable bags when you head to your local store and say no to the plastic bags

-• Recycle your household aluminum cans, glass, cardboard and plastic.
+• Recycle your household aluminum cans, glass, cardboard and plastic

-• Start a small garden and grow your own herbs.
+• Start a small garden and grow your own herbs

 • Start a compost pile

-• Donate your old clothes instead of throwing them away.And the list goes on and on…
+• And the list goes on and on…

 There are lots of easy things that anyone can do that have positive results for both you and the planet.
 You don’t have to be a scientist.
 Remember, when you make a change you become a leader and inspire others to follow in your footsteps.
 What action are you taking starting today?